Ann Jillian (TV series): Production

 The pilot for the series was produced in early 1989, when it was called The Ann Jillian Show.
 Retitled Ann Jillian, it premiered as a series on NBC on November 30, 1989, running for 7 episodes before it was put on hiatus in January.
 The series returned briefly in August 1990, running three additional episodes before being cancelled after a final broadcast on August 19.
 Three further episodes had been produced, but never aired.

 At the time the pilot for the series was produced, Castle Rock Entertainment, which produced the show, also had another pilot produced for NBC named The Seinfeld Chronicles starring stand-up comedian Jerry Seinfeld.
-When it tested poorly, and Ann Jillian tested more positively, Castle Rock committed to Jillian's series, which was picked up for a full season order.
+When it tested poorly, and Ann Jillian tested more positively, Castle Rock Entertainment committed to Jillian's series, which was picked up for a full season order.
 However, the show would only last one season, whereas the subsequently re-titled Seinfeld lasted for nine seasons, ending in 1998, becoming among the most successful sitcoms in television history.